anronuay/MS3-task_wizard/README.md

 -   Responsive on all device sizes.
 -   Interactive elements.
--   Register an profile/account, Log In & Log Out functionality.
+-   Register a profile/account, Log In & Log Out functionality.
 -   Create, Read, Update and Delete functionality, within the website database.
 -   All users can create entries, after the register/log in process.
 -   Admin only privileges, to manage categories section/page.